lcampillos/medspaner/README.md

 Then load the specific model.
 For example, use the following instruction to load the NER model for the UMLS semantic groups:

-    model = "roberta-es- 515 clinical-trials-umls-7sgs-ner"
+    model = "roberta-es-clinical-trials-umls-7sgs-ner"

-#### Annotation using the integrated python code (with functionality for lexicon-based annotation and normalization)
+#### Annotation using the integrated python code

+This option provides transformer-based named entity recognition as well as functionalities for lexicon-based annotation, nested entities recognition, and normalization.

 To annotate a single text, run with: